idptools/dodo/backbone_plan.md

 ## Suggested order & rationale
 BB-0 (foundation ✅) → **BB-1** (clashes down ✅) → **BB-2** (seam: solved by C, honest labeling;
-closure-forcing proven infeasible ✅) → **BB-3** (accuracy: built, measured, HELD ⏸️ — modest win not
-worth the table bloat + clash-ratchet friction) → **BB-4** (speed ✅ — vectorised the clash polish,
+closure-forcing proven infeasible ✅) → **BB-4** (speed ✅ — vectorised the clash polish, the real
-the real 78 % bottleneck, 3× on multi-model `--backbone`, bit-identical) → **BB-5** (promoted to
+78 % bottleneck, 3× on multi-model `--backbone`, bit-identical) → **BB-5** (promoted to first-class
-first-class ✅ — default-on, corpus-wide gate, three latent defects fixed). **All phases are now resolved.** The release is backbone-only and first-in-class (all-atom deferred), so the open question worth revisiting is **BB-3**: with the clash ratchet now defended corpus-wide and the polish 15× faster, the 2D table's accuracy win may be worth its cost after all — re-measure before deciding.
+✅ — default-on, corpus-wide gate, three latent defects fixed) → **BB-3** (accuracy ✅ — held on
+2026-08-07, then re-measured and SHIPPED on 08-13 once BB-2.5 and BB-5 removed its clash blocker).

+**Every phase is resolved.** Note the ordering lesson: BB-3 was correctly held when its cost outweighed its benefit, and correctly shipped later when unrelated work (a finer polish grid, then corpus-wide clash defences) removed the blocker without anyone targeting it.
+A held phase is worth re-measuring after the ground moves, not treating as permanently closed.